fido-device-onboard/pri-fidoiot/demo/README.md

 5. Add the extended Ownership Voucher to the reseller database table `RT_DEVICES` using reseller API `POST /api/v1/resell/vouchers/<serial_number>`.

-6. If the reseller key to be used for voucher extension is not present in `RT_CUSTOMER` table, add it using reseller API `POST /api/v1/resell/keys/?alias=<keystore_alias>`.
+6. If the reseller key to be used for Ownership Voucher extension is not present in `RT_CUSTOMER` table, add it using reseller API `POST /api/v1/resell/keys/?alias=<keystore_alias>`.
 By default, the next Owner keys are present in the table `RT_CUSTOMERS`, that are same as the keys present in Owner's keystore.

-7. Extend the voucher using the reseller API `GET /api/v1/resell/vouchers/<serial_number>?id=<customer_id>` to the next owner.
+7. Extend the Ownership Voucher using the reseller API `GET /api/v1/resell/vouchers/<serial_number>?id=<customer_id>` to the next owner.

 8. Complete Transfer Ownership 1 and 2 (TO1 and TO2) by starting the FIDO IoT HTTP Java Device Sample.